Macintosh IIci: Hardware

 The IIci was one of the most popular and longest-lived Macintosh models of the 20th century.
 For much of its lifespan, it was the business "workhorse" of the Macintosh line.
 For a short time in 1989, before the introduction of the 40 MHz Macintosh IIfx, the IIci was the fastest Mac available.

 The IIci came with either a 40- or an 80-megabyte hard disk.
+It was initially available with NO storage, before that option was discontinued.

 Upgradability

 Possible upgrades include the 40 or 50 MHz DayStar PowerCache 68030, a 33 or 40 MHz DayStar Turbo 040, and the DayStar Turbo 601 PowerPC Upgrade running at either 66 MHz or 100 MHz.
 DayStar Digital, which was bought by XLR8, still holds the Daystar product logo and name for its line of products.
 68030 and 68040 upgrades were also made by Sonnet, Diimo and other companies.
 The MicroMac DiiMO 030 accelerator was a 50MHz 68030 CPU with optional 68882 FPU, in a form factor which plugged directly into the IIci processor direct slot.

 When the Quadra 700 was released in 1991, a logic board upgrade was made available for the IIci to upgrade it to the performance level of the Quadra.